Interventions in Childhood will not be starting in Autumn 2023.

 Our students have a background in education, special education, nursing, psychology, speech and language therapy, occupational therapy, physical therapy and social welfare.
 As a student, you gain valuable knowledge of theories and tools that you can use to critically and systematically analyse, assess and handle complex phenomena, problems and situations related to childhood interventions.
 You are provided with opportunity to tailor parts of your education on a specific area related to your professional and research interests.
 After graduation, you are qualified to start a research career by applying for doctoral studies.

-The programme is connected to the research group CHILD Opens in new window.
-(Children, Health, Intervention, Learning, Development), which collaborates in broad national and international networks.
-During the education, CHILD researchers share knowledge and experiences from their work with children in need of special support.
+The programme is, for instance, connected to the research group CHILD (Children, Health, Intervention, Learning, Development) which collaborates in broad national and international networks.
+During your studies, CHILD researchers will share their knowledge and experiences from working with children in need of special support, with you.

 The programme welcomes students from Sweden and foreign students from all around the world.
 Courses are given in English and have guest lecturers from other parts of Europe, North America, Africa and Asia providing broad global perspectives.
 Some courses are held in collaboration with researchers and students from universities from different parts of the world.